marinofelipe/geofence-coupon/README.md

 # geofence-coupon
-Adding custom locations for simulator and send a notifications when user enters business region
+Simple Coursera course app which adds custom locations for simulator and send notifications when user enters a region

 ### Simulating Locations
 Create a GPX file with the route to be simulated.